strohne/autocol/2_apis/readme.md

 9. **Setup columns:** You can add columns to your nodes view via `Add Column` or `Add All Columns`.
 Make sure to confirm your selections with `Apply Columns Setup`
 10. **Export data:** Select all nodes and click `Export Data` in the menu bar.
 Choose a name for the file and save it.

+See the export settings below to prepare for the Python excercises.

 ## Exercise: Fetch comments of Facebook posts